 How to Make Shatter

 Do not attempt to make shatter or extracts like it at home.
-Butane extracts, like shatter, are categorized as BHO’s (Butane Hash Oil).
+Butane extracts, like shatter, are categorized as BHO's (Butane Hash Oil).
 BHO extraction methods are unsafe and illegal to perform outside a professional licensed setting.
-There have been many reports of dangerous explosions because of the highly flammable materials needed to make these extracts
+There have been many reports of dangerous explosions because of the highly flammable materials needed to make these extracts.

-Butane hash oil is made by tightly packing ground cannabis flower into what are called extraction tubes, where butane is then “blasted” through the materials.
+Butane hash oil is made by tightly packing ground cannabis flower into what are called extraction tubes, where butane is then "blasted" through the materials.
 Once the oil has been extracted from the material, the butane is left to evaporate and further purged in a vacuum oven to remove the remaining butane.
-However, undetectable amounts can still be left in the final product, which is why individuals may prefer solventless extracts.
+However, undetectable amounts can still be left in the final product, so individuals may prefer solventless extracts.

 This process is done in a well-ventilated, blast-proof, specially designed room with a special C1D1 license.
 When done improperly by an unlicensed person at home, fires and explosions are common.
 Many people have died or inadvertently killed others when practicing unlicensed extraction.